EICR GUIDE

 “Replaced three separate apps with Elec-Mate.
 Certs, quotes, and scheduling all in one place.”

-3Sampling is standard practice on larger installations.
-GN3 requires the sampling approach to be justified by a formal risk assessment and documented in the Schedule of Inspections and Schedule of Test Results — not simply a matter of agreeing a percentage.
+6. 06Sampling is a GN3 obligation, not a negotiation.
+GN3 Chapter 8 Reg 8.2 requires the sampling plan to be justified by risk assessment and documented in the Schedule of Inspections and Schedule of Test Results.

 01 · EICR Guide